syntax-tree/unist-diff/readme.md

 In the diff:

-*   If a key is removed, the key’s value is set to `undefined`.
+*   If a key is removed, the key’s value is set to `undefined`
-*   If the new value and the old value are both plain objects, the key’s value is set to a `PropsDiff` of both values.
+*   If the new value and the old value are both plain objects, the key’s value is set to a `PropsDiff` of both values
-*   In all other cases, the key’s value is set to the new value.
+*   In all other cases, the key’s value is set to the new value

 ### `MoveDiff`